 The historic district of Charleston is so postcard-pretty perfect, the restored homes so gorgeous, that it almost feels like a movie set.
 Fake, almost; I expected to see ladies in hoop skirts step out of the horse-drawn carriages that ply the streets, or Rhett Butler to come strolling around the corner.

-Our location could not have been better than the Jacobson Building at 19 Broad Street.
+On our trip to the Carolinas, our location could not have been better than the Jacobson Building at 19 Broad Street.
 On the main street of downtown Charleston in the midst of the Historic District, 19 Broad is a block from the Old Exchange and Provost Dungeon (dating from the 17th Century, where many Revolutionary War patriots were imprisoned) and just around the corner from Rainbow Row (a series of thirteen colorful, photo-worthy houses reminiscent of the Caribbean).

 We stayed in one of the Jacobson Building’s six self-serviced studios and suites; it offered space and comfort with amenities like coffee maker, a small fridge and plates/glasses/silverware so we could keep breakfast, snacks and wine for ourselves.
 Being self-serviced it also was without daily maid service, but more like having your own personal apartment in the heart of Charleston.
 The sanctioned historic inn offers spacious, serene, and up-to-date guest rooms.
 With ceiling heights of 16 feet, original dental moulding, brick hearth fireplaces and heart pine floors, 19 Broad is also outfitted with all the modern comforts: complimentary wireless internet, cable television, gas fireplaces, tile bathrooms and kitchen supplies.
 The contrast of living from not having our house cleaning nashville maids do the house work was actually more chanllenging than I thought it would be.